 Many global initiatives have been created to celebrate entrepreneurship.
 Typically, such events follow the Silicon Valley format (keynote motivational speeches, networking sessions etc.)

-First of all we want to thank to all people who came and especially we want to thank to our guest entrepreneurs for making our event great as it was.
+First of all, we want to thank all people who came and especially we want to thank our guest entrepreneurs for making our event great as it was.

 Carl Davies: Carl is British and lives in the Czech Republic.
 He completed his Master degree with Merits from the University of Sheffield in Psychotherapy.
 Carl worked for the British Embassy, where he coached and trained the developmental needs of approximately 20 Embassies across Europe.
 In addition, being a Mentor for the ‘Together to Grow’ project organized by RWE for the top 10 Companies in Prague.

-Ahmed Hassan: A mYnd enthusiast, a lover of psychology, an education addict, an entrepreneur and one of the founders of a project called MYND.
-He likes to surround himself with intelligent people, because only then it’s possible to move forward.
+Ahmed Hassan: An mYnd enthusiast, a lover of psychology, an education addict, an entrepreneur and one of the founders of a project called MYND.
+He likes to surround himself with intelligent people because only then it’s possible to move forward.
 Like they say: “If you are the smartest person in the room, then you are in the wrong room.”

 Martin Šulak: Martin is an online entrepreneur, designer, NLP coach and also co-founder of MYND.
 He has bachelor diploma from Newton College where he also studied NLP.
 He perceives life as a game and NLP as a hack that helps him become a better player.